 Figure 2.
 Number of transboundary and discrete species by country and continent

 Management of transboundary fisheries needs to be looking forward.
-As species shift their known distributions to cope with a changing ocean, new transboundary species will arose, challenging the management of shared stocks worldwide [@Pinsky].
-Conflicts in regions with high abundance of transboundary species will likely be exacerbated by climate change, as already seen in the dispute of Ireland and the European Union over Mackerel (species) [@Spijkers].
-Understanding how climate change will affect the biogeography of marine species is a key element for proper spatial-based fisheries management, not only at the EEZ level, but also other levels of spatial tools [@Alexa, @Song:2017iua].
+As species shift their known distributions to cope with a changing ocean, new transboundary species will arise, challenging the management of shared stocks worldwide [@Pinsky].
+Conflicts in regions with a high abundance in transboundary species will likely be exacerbated by climate change, as seen in the ongoing dispute between the European Union, Norway, Iceland and the Faroe Islands over mackerel (species) [@Spijkers].
+Understanding how climate change will affect the biogeography of marine species, and notably the number of countries' EEZ it spans is a key element to the design of effective long-term spatial-based fisheries management [@Alexa, @Song:2017iua].

-Species can have a cosmopolitan distribution, that is, a broader distribution, or be limited to a specific region, known as endemic [@REF].
-Maybe not surprisingly, highly migratory pelagic-oceanic species such as Wahoo (Acanthocybium solandri), Common thresher shark (Alopias vulpinus), and tunas (Thunnus sp.) are among the more shared resources in the world with a median of 40 nations sharing these resources.
-These species are very important in terms of economic value as they (global) average revenue exceeds USD X. The median for species of all other ecosystem preferences is close to, or less than, 20, as many of these might be cosmopolitan but not necessarily highly migratory (e.g. Solea solea, Panulirus argus) (Fig. 3).
-However, less distributed species must not be ignored.
-The world of fisheries is highly connected trough larvae dispersal [@Ramesh:2019va] and so, even if a population swims between the borders of two nations, their larvae could be supplying populations thousands of kilometers away [@Ramesh:2019va].
-Moreover, many coastal communities, specially in developing regions, and highly dependent on fishing local fish (e.g. reef fish) for food security and improved livelihoods [@CisnerosMontemayor:2016gq; Wabnitz:2018gf].
+Species can have a cosmopolitan distribution, or be limited to a narrower distribution range [@REF].
+Not surprisingly, highly migratory pelagic-oceanic species such as Wahoo (Acanthocybium solandri), Common thresher shark (Alopias vulpinus), and tunas (Thunnus sp.) considered as among the most 'common' species globally, with a median of 40 nations sharing these resources.
+Economically, their average global revenue exceeds USD X (Fig 3).
+The median for species of all other ecosystem preferences (i.e., demersal, bathypelagic etc...) is around 20, as many might be cosmopolitan but not necessarily highly migratory (e.g. Solea solea, Panulirus argus) (Fig. 3).
+However, while these species may be shared between fewer nations, they may still be widely connected through larval dispersal [@Ramesh:2019va].
+In other words, even if the adult population of a species swims within the waters of two nations, the larvae of that same species may connect a far greater number of countries [@Ramesh:2019va].
+Moreover, many coastal communities, especially in developing regions, and highly dependent on fishing local fish (e.g. reef fish) for food security and improved livelihoods [@CisnerosMontemayor:2016gq; Wabnitz:2018gf].